Skip to main content Skip to accessibility

 Jersey Financial Services Commission (JFSC)

-The Commission deals with licensing, registration and supervision of financial institutions and other businesses and professions for compliance with AML / CFT legislation and regulatory requirements.
-They also operate Jersey's Companies Registry and 15 others, including Jersey companies, business names, foundations, partnerships and security interests.
+The Commission deals with licensing, registration and supervision of financial institutions and other businesses and professions for compliance with AML / CFT / CPF legislation and regulatory requirements.
+They also operate Jersey's Companies Registry and 15 other registries, including Jersey companies, business names, foundations, partnerships and security interests.

 Jersey Financial Services Commission

-The Jersey Financial Intelligence Unit collects information on suspicious or unusual financial activity that could indicate money laundering or terrorist financing.
+Jersey's Financial Intelligence Unit collects information on suspicious or unusual financial activity that could indicate money laundering or terrorist financing.
 It is responsible for receiving, analysing and disseminating this information to other authorities, both domestically and overseas.
-Previously part of the Joint Financial Crimes Unit (JFCU) their roles were separated in 2022 with the JFCU remaining an operational Police unit, and the JFIU becoming an autonomous body, reporting to a board of Governors.
+Previously part of the Joint Financial Crimes Unit (JFCU) their roles were separated in 2022 with the JFCU remaining an operational Police unit, and the FIU becoming an autonomous body, with an independent Director who reports to a board of Governors.

 Jersey Financial Crimes Unit (JFCU)